pactflow/docs.pactflow.io/website/docs/docs/scim/main.md

 * `/scim/Schemas` - Introspect resources and attribute extensions
 * `/scim/User` - Manage PactFlow users
 * `/scim/Groups` - Manage PactFlow teams

+## Authentication

+The SCIM API endpoints require a Pactflow bearer token.
+It is recommended to use a [PactFlow Service Account token](/docs/user-interface/settings/users#system-accounts) for this.
+This service account is going to require the `user:manage:*` and `team:manage:*` permissions to be able to create or update those resources.
+Creating a new role with these [permissions](/docs/permissions) and assigning it to the service account is recommended.

 ## Resources